mkiser/WTFJHT/_topics/trump-fake-news.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/16/Day-148/">June 16, 2017</a></small></div>
-<p><strong>Rosenstein privately acknowledged that he may have to recuse himself from the Russia investigation</strong>.
+<p><strong>Rosenstein privately acknowledged that he may have to recuse himself from the <a href="/trump-russia-investigation/">Russia investigation</a></strong>.
 Rosenstein told Associate Attorney General Rachel Brand, the Justice Department's new third-in-command, that if he were to recuse himself, she would have to step in and take over the probe.
 She was sworn-in little more than a month ago. (<a href="http://abcnews.go.com/Politics/deputy-attorney-general-privately-acknowledges-recuse-russia-probe/story?id=48080253">ABC News</a>)</p>